UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Exploring The Environment
 * When a user logs in on a Linux or other UNIX-like system on the command line, they start in their home directory (`/home/<<username>>`).
-* "Everything in the UNIX system is a file"; which means that files, directories, and any input-output resources (disks, keyboard, memory, etc) are treated as a stream of bytes through the filesystem.
+* "Everything in the UNIX system is a file" (Kernighan & Pike, 1984, 41).

 | Command     | Explanation                                                                |
 |-------------|:--------------------------------------------------------------------------:|